Menu Close

 • Play Games:

 • Game “Who is taller?”: Divide children into 2 teams, each team chooses a representative.
 The two representatives stand next to each other, the team with the taller representative wins.
+Children playing a game to compare heights, with two children standing back to back.Children playing a game to compare heights, with two children standing back to back.

 • Game “Tall Tree, Short Tree”: The teacher asks children to line up in a row, then points to each child and says “Tall Tree” or “Short Tree” depending on the child’s height.
+Children lined up and the teacher pointing at them while playing a game about tall and short heights.Children lined up and the teacher pointing at them while playing a game about tall and short heights.

 • Experiential Activities:

 • Take children outside to the schoolyard to observe different types of trees.
+Children in a schoolyard observing different trees with their teacher.Children in a schoolyard observing different trees with their teacher.

 • Ask children: “Which tree is the tallest?
 Which tree is the shortest?”